LAND ACKNOWLEDGEMENT

 Colonization is not in the past, it is ongoing and the land, people, water, air, animals and plants continue to change and adapt.

-A land acknowledgement is a reflection of how life has changed in North America since the arrival of Europeans.
+A land acknowledgement is a statement that brings accountability and responsibility to the forefront regarding harms that have come to the onkwehonwe/original/first people and the land.
+It's a reflection of how life has changed in North America since the arrival of Europeans.

 It is not a gesture, it is an action.
 If you are writing or saying a land acknowledgement because you were asked to by your boss, then pass the job along to someone who cares and seeks a better understanding of Indigenous nations and cultures.